 Brooklyn Studios for Dance is located at the historic Cadman Congregational Church in Clinton Hill, Brooklyn.

-A few years into my professional dance career I felt there was something missing.
-In the summer of 2013, my curiosity led to my discovery of New York City's street dance community.
-I saw people with a connection to dance I'd only found prior among native dance cultures like Latin, Island and Tribal.
+In the summer of 2013, a search to fill a void in my dance career led to my discovery of New York City's street dance community.
+I saw people using dance to express personality and connect like native tribes.
 People use dance as a medium of communication very literally in street dance.
 Each dancer has his or her own natural movement like a unique voice.
 Dance battles have a formula like a dialogue: one person (or a group) dances and the others dance in response.
 This exchange repeats and so a conversation unfolds.
 This cypher is universal and frequently seen in clubs, practice sessions and streets.

 On that particular night, among the sea of people breaking, waacking, popping and house dancing, I saw partner dancing.
 "Doing the Hustle", I was told.